JetBrains/kotlin-web-site/docs/topics/native/native-objc-interop.md

 ## Casting between mapped types

 When writing Kotlin code, an object may need to be converted from a Kotlin type to the equivalent Swift/Objective-C type (or vice versa).
-In this case a plain old Kotlin cast can be used, e.g.
+In this case, a plain old Kotlin cast can be used, e.g.

 ```kotlin